TrellixVulnTeam/Twitter-APIs_A2WD/README.md

 In addition to the REST API, the public Twitter API has an API for streaming that provides access to a high volume of tweets with low latency.
 Most developers mix and combine both APIs to generate their own application.

+For you to do carry out any of the tasks in this project, you require a Twitter Developer Account.

+Note: Twitter Terms and Conditions must be applied.